Chapter 11: Diversion

 The diversion program gave me the paperwork I needed for court to show I had completed the program.
 I went to court on my court date, showed the judge my paperwork and I was done with the ordeal.

-Once I completed the program and had my court date I felt like a free man.
+Once I completed the program and had my court date, I felt a sense of relief, but I also felt very paranoid.
 Technically I was on informal probation.
 I could not get in trouble again for a few years.
-Since I could not even risk getting into trouble, I decided not to start selling weed again.
+The things I had experienced with the detectives really worried me.
+Since I could not even risk getting into trouble, I decided it was a good idea not to start selling weed again.

-Jason stayed in business, and I mainly just hung out with him and backed him up and gave advice when he did deals.
-I gave him any lingering customers I still had.
+Jason stayed in business but not at the levels we had reached selling for Lil Ron.
+I mainly just hung out with him and backed him up and gave advice when he did deals.
+I gave him any lingering customers that tried to call me for weed.

 In return he always hooked me up with my personal weed for the price he purchased it and refused to turn a profit on me.